Does stress affect skin

 • Encourages weight gain: High insulin levels caused by chronic stress give the body the false impression that it has plenty of food which causes fat to stockpile, especially around our middle.

-• Increase in neuropeptides Stress can result in the skin’s nerve endings releasing higher levels of neuropeptides and this in turn can create inflammation and uncomfortable skin sensations, such as numbness, itching, sensitivity or tingling.
+• Increase in neuropeptides: Stress can result in the skin’s nerve endings releasing higher levels of neuropeptides and this in turn can create inflammation and uncomfortable skin sensations, such as numbness, itching, sensitivity or tingling.

-• Can affect our digestive system When stressed, the body’s digestive system can go a bit haywire because the blood is directed away from the digestive system and everything becomes a little acidic.
+• Can affect our digestive system: When stressed, the body’s digestive system can go a bit haywire because the blood is directed away from the digestive system and everything becomes a little acidic.
 Unbalanced digestion has been found to lead to problem skin such as dryness, oiliness, blemishes and dullness, or sometimes a combination of all of these issues.
 Problems such as eczema and dermatitis can occur, too.

 Do you jump out of bed first thing in the morning or are you more likely to come into bloom late in the night?
 Your answer, it turns out, will actually have a lot to do with your genetics.
 And this can have a big impact on your day-to-day productivity.